Portugal PM says will listen to public anger on taxes

 The tax measure had strained relations between Passos Coelho's Social Democrats and the rightist CDS party -- the small coalition partner that ensures the government's majority in parliament and is traditionally opposed to tax hikes.

-But late on Thursday, the two parties said they remained committed to the coalition pact and the targets of the bailout, while calling the protests a message to be heeded.
+But late on Thursday, the two parties issued a statement saying they remained committed to the coalition pact and the targets of the bailout, while calling the protests a message to be heeded.

-Cavaco Silva said earlier on Friday the likelihood of a political crisis had been averted.

-"I think this possibility has been overcome," Cavaco Silva said in televised remarks.
-"That would be dramatic for Portugal, everybody knows what could happen to Portugal if we add a political crisis to our difficulties of external financing."

 In the first parliamentary debate since the summer break, Passos Coelho refused to say whether he would actually reverse the measures, saying only that he is committed to talking to unions and businesses.
 On Monday he will meet with them for more talks on the measure, which has broken a previous political consensus in Portugal behind the bailout.